Keparoo/casting-agency/README.md

 - General:

-  - Deletes an actor by id form the URL parameter.
+  - Deletes a specific actor based on id
+  - Request arguments: id (The ID of the actor to delete)
-  - Roles authorized : Casting Director, Executive Producer
+  - Roles authorized: Casting Director, Executive Producer
+  - Required permissions: `delete:actors`
   - Returns a 404 if actor is not in database

 - Sample: `curl http://127.0.0.1:5000/actors/3 -X DELETE`